 AddressOld Town, Fort Collins, CO 80524, USA

+Downtown is full of specialty, artisan, and local shops, such as the popular Welsh Rabbit Cheese Bistro.
+You can pop in here for a selection of charcuterie and artisan cheeses paired with wine and beer.
 Then, visit Revolution Artisan Pops, which sells handmade popsicles made with natural, pure, local ingredients.
-Instead of dyes and preservatives, enjoy tasty cold treats made with fresh fruit and local spices.
+Instead of dyes and preservatives, you'll enjoy tasty cold treats made with fresh fruit and local spices.

-Tour New Belgium Brewing Co.
+Tour New Belgium Brewing Company

 Play in the Fort Collins Museum of Discovery

 Find hours of educational and fun entertainment in this expansive, interactive museum, and make sure you snag a ticket to the revolving special exhibits that hide in the back room.
-In the past, there's been a ticketed dinosaur event that included a movie about the ancient flying dino creatures, life-sized models, virtual games and real fossils.
+In the past, there's been a ticketed dinosaur event that included a movie about the ancient flying dino creatures, life-sized models, virtual games, and real fossils.

-Bonus: On the top floor of the museum is an observatory where you can look out over Fort Collins and beyond, panorama style.
+Another highlight is watching a movie in the Digital Dome (like an Imax movie screen that wraps all the way up the rounded ceiling), and as a bonus, the top floor of the museum is an observatory where you can look out over Fort Collins and beyond, panorama style.
 This is a great place to take photos and get familiarized with the layout of the city from above.

 Head South to Jessup Farm Artisan Village

-This old farmstead, home to one of the city’s earliest settlers, has been converted into a coffee shop (in the 19th-century mechanics shop), a photography business (housed in the former loafing shed), a clothing and home shop (also in the old shed), a barbershop (in the old farm shop) and the Jessup Farm Barrel House, which features beer-blending and barrel-aging.
+This old farmstead, home to one of the city’s earliest settlements, has been converted into a coffee shop (in the 19th-century mechanics shop), a photography business (housed in the former loafing shed), a clothing and home shop (also in the old shed), a barbershop (in the old farm shop), and the Jessup Farm Barrel House, which features beer-blending and barrel-aging.

+However, the highlight of the Jessup Farm Artisan Village is the Farmhouse restaurant, which is located in the 130-year-old Jessup House.
 As is fitting in a cozy, old-school building, the food here is comfort food (of course made from scratch), but with a sophisticated, upscale spin.